 It is unclear what is the exact origin of the word.
-Kathoeys have been around forever in Thailand, the phenomenon is nothing new.
+Kathoeys have been around forever in Thailand.
+The phenomenon is nothing new.
 The most plausible origin dates from when Thailand became a huge tourist spot.

 Note: The term ladyboy is not appreciated by everyone.
-Although Thais and most Asians are fine with it, it is perceived as derogatory in the western world.
-Thanks to the internet and other media the term is usually associated with porn and/or prostitution as “ladyboy porn” tends to be popular among western men.
+Although Thais and lot of Asians are fine with it, it is perceived as derogatory in the western world.
+Thanks to the internet and other media the term is usually associated with the adult video industry as it tends to be popular among western men.
 More info below.

 Second, Thai ladyboys have features that are naturally feminine.
-Just like other Asians, they have petite bodies, thin facial features and smooth skin.
+Just like other Asians, they usually have petite bodies, thin facial features and smooth skin.
 This helps Thai ladyboys to go through their transition and be “passable” for the society.

 Ladyboys are widely accepted in Thai society.
 Unlike other countries, it is not shameful to have a ladyboy in the family.
 Even though discrimination still exists, ladyboys in Thailand have access to most professional domains.